UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 A regular counter on 8 bits would count up from 0 to 255, then loop back to 0 and continue counting.
 :::

-On the RP2040, the counter is associated with 3 registers:
+In theory a counter is associated with 3 registers:

 | Register | Description |
 |-----------|----------|